CARAMELIZED APPLES RECIPE

 Snack-style version: cut the apples into smaller cubes and slightly reduce the cooking time to create a warm, light snack—ideal for meal prep and easy to take on the go.

-FAQs ABOUT CARAMELIZED APPLES
+FAQs CARAMELIZED APPLES

 Can I store caramelized apples for later use?